PACE: A Large-Scale Dataset with Pose Annotations in Cluttered Environments: Evaluation Benchmarks

-The convention followed by 6-PACK~\cite{wang20206} and BundleTrack~\cite{wen2021bundletrack} disregards objects with IoU$\leq 25\%$ when computing rotational and translational errors (R$_{err}$ and T$_{err}$).
-However, in the context of our dataset where methods generally struggle, this approach could mask true performance levels.
-This discrepancy is exemplified by BundleTrack~\cite{wen2021bundletrack}, which reports lower performance in 5$^\circ$5cm and IoU25 metrics yet shows seemingly better results for R$_{err}$ and T$_{err}$.
-Such results indicate that current SOTA methods may require significant improvements to handle the complexity presented by the PACE dataset effectively.
+The convention followed by 6-PACK~\cite{wang20206} and BundleTrack~\cite{wen2021bundletrack} disregards objects with IoU$\leq 25\%$ when computing rotational and translational errors.
+However, this approach could overestimate the performance on R$_{err}$ and T$_{err}$.
+BundleTrack~\cite{wen2021bundletrack} reports lower performance in 5$^\circ$5cm and IoU25 metrics yet shows seemingly better results for R$_{err}$ and T$_{err}$, suggesting that it can only track well within a threshold but cannot recover once the object is lost.
 Qualitative results can be found in the supplementary.